Homemade Limoncello

 • Instead of tossing the peeled lemons, make a batch of lemonade.
 Or juice the lemons and store the lemon juice in a mason jar inside the fridge for cooking.

 • Be sure to keep the lemon peels and vodka at room temperature.
+In a dark place if possible.

 • Use unwaxed, organic lemons.